instead-hub/instead/doc/stead3-en.md

 		p 'I don't have an apple or a fork. end

 The _expression_ of an "if" statement is a boolean value made up of true/false terms separated by "and", "or", "not", and parenthesis to control evaluation priority.
-Expressions containing a single variable (ie: `if <variable>`) simply chekt that the veriable does not equal to `false`.
+Expressions containing a single variable (ie: `if <variable>`) simply check that the variable does not equal to `false`.
 The equality operator is '==', and the inequality operator is '~='.
 ```
 if not have 'Apple' and not have 'fork' then
 	p 'I don't have an apple or a fork!'